Strategies for entanglement distribution in optical fiber networks: Effect of photon losses on the performance of the protocols

-We find that the number of photon pairs distributed strongly depends on the probability $P$.
-If we were to use an experimental method with a typical efficiency of $0.11$, then DED is the optimal protocol for entanglement distribution.
-However, the pair distribution rate of EDSS2 matches the rate of DED when $P=0.197$ and both EDSS-based protocols outperform DED for $P\geq0.27$.
-The EDSS-related advantage grows with $P$, which allows us to identify the regime of relatively large \textsc{cnot} success probability -- which is the most interesting one, at the experimental level, in light of the advances made very recently~\cite{Stolz2022} -- as particularly conducive of the use of such an approach.
+Averaging over all node pairs, Fig.~\ref{fig:pairDistributionRates} {\bf (b)} compares the performance of DED against EDSS for \textsc{cnot} success probability in the range $P\in[0.1, 0.5]$.
+We find that the number of photon pairs distributed strongly depends on the probability $P$, and the EDSS rates start to outperform DED at the values calculated using Eq.~\eqref{eq:ratio}.
+Therefore, if we were to use an experimental method with a typical efficiency of up to $0.25$, then DED is the optimal protocol for entanglement distribution.
+For $P\geq 0.279$, the EDSS-related advantage grows with $P$, which allows us to identify the regime of relatively large \textsc{cnot} success probability -- which is the most interesting one, at the experimental level, in light of the advances made very recently~\cite{Stolz2022} -- as particularly conducive of the use of such an approach.